-Federal Direct Stafford Loan is a program whereby a student may borrow up to \$20,500 for graduate study from a bank or other lending institution for educational expenses.
-The federal government will guarantee the loan and subsidize the interest expense for applicants while they are in school.
-Repayment begins six months after the student leaves school and must be completed within 10 years.
+Federal Direct Unsubsidized Loan is a program whereby a graduate or professional student may borrow up to \$20,500 per academic year for educational expenses, provided they have not exceeded the aggregate limit of \$138,500.
+Repayment begins six months after the student leaves school.